-Traveling only 3,700 miles (6,000 kilometers) above the Martian surface, Phobos flies around the red planet three times a day.
+Traveling only 3,700 miles (6,000 kilometers) above the Martian surface, Phobos flies around the Red Planet three times a day.
 Crossing the sky in about four hours, the moon appears to rise in the west and set in the east.
-Phobos is so close that in some places, the curvature of the planet would block it from the sight of an observer on the surface.

 Many science fiction films feature large moons dominating alien skies, but despite its proximity to its planet, Phobos is only a third as wide as the full moon seen from Earth.
 On the other hand, Mars dominates the horizon of Phobos, taking up a fourth of the sky.

-But Phobos won't zip around the red planet forever.
+But Phobos won't zip around Mars forever.
 The doomed moon is spiraling inward at a rate of 1.8 centimeters (seven-tenths of an inch) per year, or 1.8 meters (about 6 feet) each century.
 Within 50 million years, the moon will either collide with its parent planet or be torn into rubble and scattered as a ring around Mars.

 The unusual characteristics of Phobos, including its decaying orbit, led some scientists in the 1950s and 1960s to conclude that it was artificial.
-One prominent proponent was the science advisor to United States President Dwight D. Eisenhower.
+One prominent proponent was the science adviser to President Dwight D. Eisenhower.
 Further examination revealed that the moon bears stronger resemblance to a rubble pile than an artificial satellite, and images sent back from orbiting craft show that it formed in nature.